BGBackend/Backend-Bot-Team/src/README.md

 # LUIS Bot Sample

-A sample bot using LuisDialog to integrate with a LUIS.ai application.awsdasdasdasdasda
+A sample bot using LuisDialog to integrate with a LUIS.ai application.

 [![Deploy to Azure][Deploy Button]][Deploy CSharp/LUIS]